Have questions? We're here to help!

 Riders use streets, bike lanes, and bikeways throughout the city of Toronto.
 Bicycles are not allowed on sidewalks, expressways, and highways (such as the 400 series and QEW).
 Riders are also prohibited on streets where there are “No Bicycle” signs posted.
 See Rules of the Road for safety tips.

-7,175 bikes and 630 stations are available throughout Toronto.
+Over 9,000+ bikes and 700+ stations are available throughout Toronto.
 See the Station Map for all bike locations and stations!

 Bike share is perfect for short trips around town.
 Riders use bike share for commuting to work or leisure—like running errands, going to appointments or meeting up with friends.
 Bike share can also connect you to public transportation.
 Others use bike share simply for exercise or exploring the city.